callistaenterprise/k8s-tutorial/README.md

 ## Step 1 - Building and deploying a pod
 `git co step1`

- * The quotes folder contains a the backend application, which can deliver quotes on a rest endpoint.
+The quotes folder contains a the backend application, which can deliver quotes on a rest endpoint.
 Build and run the application.

+ * From the CoreOS app menu, choose 'Preset OS shell' to open a shell terminal window with pre-initialized env variables for docker, then run the commands

 `cd quotes`